possen/fothello/README.md

 * It reports correct or bad moves.
 * Allows different strategies for each player.
 * legal move display
+* challenging play with Mini Othello for AI Strategy.

 Limitations
 -----------
 * The game model is in one file, when getting started on a project I find it is easier to deal with just one file then break out later.
 * Basic UI and images (need an artist)
-* Computer play is not very challenging

 As I said this is just the beginnings of the app and it constitues about 10 hours of work right now.